NFPA 1971: Structural Gear

 There is usually an inverse relationship between TPP and THL; a thicker, heavier garment will have the highest Thermal Protective Performance but lower heat loss, and a thinner, lighter garment will have a higher THL rating, but will score lower on TPP.

 In addition to TPP, there are many other tests performed to the materials and the entire ensemble to ensure protection against heat and flame.
-There are also several tests for overall durability such as seam strength, abrasion resistance, and tear resistance tests.
+There are also several tests for overall durability such as seam strength and tear resistance tests.

 Click to expand the following section to learn more about all the tests Turnout Gear must pass to be NFPA 1971 certified.